ivan-madjarov/pm-agent-cfg/CONTRIBUTING.md

 # Contributing to PM+ Agent Configuration

+**Mitel Networks Corporation - Internal Project**

 Thank you for your interest in contributing to the PM+ Agent Configuration tool!
-This document provides guidelines for contributing to this cross-platform project.
+This document provides guidelines for Mitel personnel and authorized partners contributing to this internal project.

+## Important Notice
+This is proprietary software owned by Mitel Networks Corporation.
+Contributions are limited to authorized Mitel employees and designated partners only.
+All contributions become the property of Mitel Networks Corporation.

 ## How to Contribute